Northern Territory

 Coat of Arms for Northern Territory

-The Northern Territory’s arms incorporate many reflections of the indigenous Australian culture and history: the shield itself is a representation of an Aboriginal painting and the crest shows the wedge-tailed eagle on top of a tjurunga, an Aboriginal ritual stone.
+The Northern Territory’s arms incorporate many reflections of the indigenous Australian culture and history: the shield represents an Aboriginal painting, and the crest shows the wedge-tailed eagle on top of a tjurunga, an Aboriginal ritual stone.

 For more on the Northern Territory Coat of Arms https://en.wikipedia.org/wiki/Coat_of_arms_of_the_Northern_Territory